dandaman/whealbiCode/ancestral_region_simulations/README.md

 # Geographical components of the panel structure (Figure 2B)
+Code and data to simulate hexaploid wheat ancestral region of origin .

 The results of these simulations have been used to build Figure 2B.

+## Figures and Tables
+* Figure 2B

 ## Workflow